 “You don’t want to see spit up that’s dark green, neon green, neon yellow, red or something that looks like coffee grounds,” Dr. Feely said.
 “These can be signs of something wrong in the liver, stomach or elsewhere.

 “If they change from being a happy spitter to forceful spitting or spitting a larger volume than before, that could be a sign of a bigger problem.
-Also, if the baby is crying a lot more than usual, that irritability can be a sign of a belly ache or acid reflux that’s burning their esophagus.”
+Also, if the baby is crying a lot more than usual, that irritability can be a sign of a belly ache or gastroesophageal reflux disease that’s burning their esophagus.”

 Other signs include: